A Brief History of Godalming Town

 There was greater success for our Development and Youth teams and in particular our Ladies Team who achieved promotion.

-2017/18 Godalming will play this season in the Combined Counties Premier League.
+2017/18 Godalming will play this season in the Combined Counties Division One.